Vault Health Reports

 Exposed Passwords Report

-These are passwords that have been uncovered in known data breaches that were released publicly or sold on the dark web.
+The Exposed Passwords Report identifies passwords that have been uncovered in known data breaches that were released publicly or sold on the dark web by hackers.

 Reused Passwords Report